 Now that the lighting project is complete, Superintendent Sperry is considering his next project-painting the inside of Wheeler High this summer.

-"It's also a no-cost project," said Sperry. "donated paint and labor."
+"It's also a no-cost project," said Sperry.

 Just like the towns of the Old West, Fossil residents pull together and show pride in their schools.

 WASHINGTON